xMNG/proof-of-existence/README.md

 7. Add ganache seed phrase to metamask

+8. Change metamask to localhost port 8545

-8. Run react app, will be served on localhost:3000
+9. Run react app, will be served on localhost:3000

     ```npm run start```